 This conclusion about Telegram groups and the ICO success is still a relevant indicator, recent ICOs have shown.
 Now let’s look at their telegram channel ~90k people?!
 WTF!
 That is a hell of following for an ICO, whose Pre-ICO did not even roll out.
 10k followers on Twitter?
 Not bad!
 What I like very much is the vibe in their TG channel – this is a professionally organized one and an excellent example of protecting prospects of copycat scams.

-The folks inside are in cheering mode and can't wait to start, what a relief to find a chat, which is not affected by the grumble grumble* bear market mood, you see everywhere nowadays.
-They don't do much advertising (which became pretty difficult with all that bans) but I came across them quite recently.
+The folks inside are in cheering mode and can’t wait to start, what a relief to find a chat, which is not affected by the grumble* bear market mood, you see everywhere nowadays.
+They don’t do much advertising (which became pretty tricky with all that bans) but I came across them quite recently.

 GAMB is an ICO gem for me.
 How many ICOs do you find with a rock-solid established company behind them, that can show off proven work which already achieved a market share of 12% in a highly competitive niche?
 This is super rare in ICO Land.
 You know the team has the knowledge, you know the product is needed, you know it must run on a blockchain to work out, you know the tokens make sense and you know they can deliver what they are talking about – these all are success factors one can’t deny.